cjhosken/moonray_for_blender/README.md

 To use, download the latest release of the MoonRayForBlender addon and save the zip file.

-Start Blender and from the File -> User Preferences -> Add-ons install the zip file.
+Start Blender and from `File -> User Preferences -> Add-ons` install the zip file.

 You should then be able to select MoonRay in the render engines.